22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Childcare and Nannies

 For wealthy families, childcare is handled by professionals.
-Nannies, private daycare programs, and after-school tutors make juggling work and parenting seamless.
-But for middle- and lower-income families, finding reliable, affordable childcare is a constant struggle.
+Nannies, private daycare programs, and after-school tutors are just things rich people have that make juggling work and parenting seamless.

-Daycare costs can eat up a huge portion of a paycheck, forcing many parents to rely on family members, adjust their work schedules, or quit their jobs entirely.
+For middle- and lower-income families, finding affordable childcare is a constant struggle.
+Daycare costs can swallow a paycheck, forcing parents to rely on relatives, adjust work schedules, or even quit jobs entirely.

-Raising Kids Does Not Need To Be Expensive: 19 Money Mistakes Parents Should Avoid
+Related: Raising Kids Does Not Need To Be Expensive: 19 Money Mistakes Parents Should Avoid

 International Vacations